 On 5 March 2026, the inaugural Africa Dialogue Series engaged these questions through a timely and critical conversation at the intersection of BRICS cooperation, geopolitics, and climate change.
 Bringing together leading scholars from Africa and India, the dialogue explored how emerging economies are navigating the tensions between development imperatives, climate commitments, and global governance frameworks.
 From discussions on climate justice and economic sovereignty to the role of institutions and partnerships in shaping future pathways, the dialogue offered valuable insights into how the Global South is not only responding to, but also actively shaping, the evolving political economy of climate governance.

-As the series continues to unfold, audiences are encouraged to engage with these conversations and to follow the next instalment of the Africa Dialogue Series , scheduled for 2 April 2026, where these critical discussions will be further advanced.
+As the series continues to unfold, audiences are encouraged to engage with these conversations shaping the intersection of climate change, geopolitics, and the Global South.